-We now protect more Members than ever and, in practical terms, have paid out more in benefits, replacing the incomes of those who cannot work through illness and injury.
+This is my second report to you, our Members, as Chair of the Society.
+As Stuart discusses later, our sales were not as high as we had hoped, yet Membership numbers have remained steady.
+In practical terms, we have paid out more in benefits to our Members than ever before, replacing the incomes of those who cannot work through illness and injury.
 Part of our purpose is to help our Members back to work.
-We have continued to do that as well as to promote our Member support benefits.
+We have continued to do that as well as promoting other ways in which we can support our Members.

-Bearing in mind reduced sales in 2020, Membership grew more slowly than expected.
 We never forget that the Society exists to serve you, our Members, especially in your time of greatest need.
-Despite the initial post-lockdown increase in claims activity we have striven throughout the year to ensure that we continue to pay valid claims and pay them promptly.
-Queues did build up at some busy times, but are now back to prepandemic service levels.
+We have striven throughout 2021 to ensure that we continue to pay valid claims and pay them promptly.

 This commitment to serving Members is at the heart of our attractiveness in the market.
 Advisers can be confident in recommending us because we treat potential and existing Members as we would like to be treated ourselves.
-Being awarded the FT Advisor 4 Service Award in 2020 was a real recognition of that commitment.